 The use of DAOs in the form of incubators & accelerators is also becoming more common in the gaming industry.
 These DAOs want to help the entire web3 gaming community thrive by providing resources to startups, mentoring their creators, and providing financial backing for innovative projects.

 The announcement of Game7 is the clearest case in point here.
 Game7’s mission is “to propel the Blockchain Gaming business through Grants, Education, and Strategic Initiatives,” and it has garnered the backing of some pretty big names in the industry, including BitDAO, Warner Music, and others.
 You should definitely read the full proposal, as it specifies in great detail the kinds of projects the DAO plans to sponsor.

 Of the several gaming guilds represented, the largest is undoubtedly Yield Guild Games (YGG).
 Guilds have evolved from simple groups of friends to highly structured multi-game clans and even esports teams since the advent of web3 great successes like YGG.
 Since the introduction of pay-to-win games, however, guilds have become much more business-like.
 Many guilds function as investment clubs, pooling resources to acquire and stockpile virtual properties in games like Axie Infinity.
 These assets can then be used for yield production through lending to members and non-members, realized profit through sale, or held as speculative training and development plans.

-Stay tuned with Juego Studios, a professional game development studio that focuses on 2D, 3D, VR, and Web3 game development services, art and design, Blockchain Gaming, NFT, AI, Metaverse production etc.
+Stay tuned with Juego Studios, a professional game development company that focuses on 2D, 3D, VR, and web3 gaming, art and design, Blockchain Gaming, NFT, AI, Metaverse production etc.